CSCfi/csc-user-guide/docs/accounts/fmi.md

     All FMI projects share the same global quota and should therefore strive to good practices in data storage.
     Per project usage is tracked, and per project quotas may be imposed at a later date.

-**A cleaning script is run periodically on `/fmi/scratch`.
-The cleaning removes any unused files older than 360 days.**
+**A cleaning script is run periodically on `/fmi/scratch` (FMI projects) the same way as on `/scratch` (Academic projects).
+The cleaning removes any unused files older than 180 days.
+You can ask for white listing your project's `/fmi/scratch` directory.
+Automatic cleaning is convenient, so ask white listing only if really necessary.**

 ## Usage